(a) The terms used in this section have the meanings given them in this subdivision.

 (2) be disciplined by the teacher's employing school district; or

-(3) be required by the commissioner to repay the total amount of the loan forgiveness he or she received under this program, plus interest at a rate established under section 270C.40.
+(3) be required by the commissioner to repay the total amount of the loan repayment he or she received under this program, plus interest at a rate established under section 270C.40.

 (b) The commissioner must deposit any repayments received under paragraph (a) in the fund established in subdivision 8.

-A teacher shortage loan forgiveness repayment fund is created for depositing money appropriated to or received by the commissioner for the program.
-Money deposited in the fund shall not revert to any state fund at the end of any fiscal year but remains in the loan forgiveness repayment fund and is continuously available for loan forgiveness under this section.
+A teacher shortage loan repayment account is created in the special revenue fund for depositing money appropriated to or received by the commissioner for the program.
+Money deposited in the account is appropriated to the commissioner, does not cancel, and is continuously available for loan repayment under this section.

-By February 1 of each year, the commissioner must report to the chairs of the kindergarten through grade 12 and higher education committees of the legislature on the number of individuals who received loan forgiveness under this section, the race or ethnicity of the teachers participating in the program, the licensure areas and economic development regions in which the teachers taught, the average amount paid to a teacher participating in the program, and other summary data identified by the commissioner as outcome indicators.
+By February 1 of each year, the commissioner must report to the chairs of the kindergarten through grade 12 and higher education committees of the legislature on the number of individuals who received loan repayment under this section, the race or ethnicity of the teachers participating in the program, the licensure areas and school districts in which the teachers taught, the average amount paid to a teacher participating in the program, and other summary data identified by the commissioner as outcome indicators.